ZaGrayWolf/root-s3-auth/Notes.md

 make -j$(sysctl -n hw.ncpu)
 ```

-To confirm the curl backend compiled successfully into the networking library:
+To confirm the curl backend actually compiled into the networking library:

 ```bash
 nm -gU lib/libNet.so | grep RCurlConnection